paulcockrell/tagc-website/src/pages/index.md

 notificationsHeading: Club Notices
 notifications:
   - text: >-
-      BARN CLOSURE   Please note that the barn will be closed 8th March 2020 and 22nd March 2020 from 10.45am until approximately 12.30pm for a new members induction.
+      BARN CLOSURES   Please note that the barn will be closed 8th March 2020 and 22nd March 2020 from 10.45am until approximately 12.30pm for a new members induction.
+    type: primary
+  - text: >-
+      COURSE CLOSURES  The course will be closed 9 August and possibly 13 September due to Auchterhouse Country Sports events.
+The September date will be confirmed  when we know for sure.
     type: primary
   - text: >-
       WELCOME TO TAYSIDE AIRGUN CLUB'S NEW WEBSITE.